hive-engine/steemsmartcontracts-wiki/Distribution-Contract.md

 ```

 ### deposit
 Deposit tokens to an existing distribution.
-This action also restarts the number of ticks remaining and schedule of the distribution at the time of deposit.
 Anyone can deposit tokens to a distribution and deposits are non-refundable.

 * requires active key: yes
 * can be called by: anyone
 * parameters:
-  * id (int): ID of distribution to flush
+  * id (int): ID of distribution to deposit
   * symbol (string): token symbol to deposit
   * quantity (string): token amount to deposit